Gleoman/Makers-cloud-engineer-exercise/README.md

    **Pros**

-   Ruby, Ruby-on-Rails and Heroku constituted the a package was familiar to me following my completion of the Makers Academy developer course.
+   Ruby, Ruby-on-Rails and Heroku constituted a package that was familiar to me following my completion of the Makers Academy developer course.

    **Cons**